ab77/netflix-proxy/README.md

 Lastly, use the [Azure Management Portal](https://manage.windowsazure.com/) to add `DNS (UDP)`, `HTTP (TCP)` and `HTTPS (TCP)` endpoints and secure them to your home/work/whatever IPs using the Azure `ACL` feature.
 This means you don't have to run `iptables` firewall on your VM.

-Now you are all set, set DNS server on your device(s) to your Azure public IP and enjoy `Netflix`.
+Now you are all set, set DNS server on your device(s) to your Azure public IP and enjoy `Netflix` and don't forget to turn off IPv6.

 ### Continuous Integration (CI)